 Classification and Evolution

 Evolution says that the life-forms exist today are better versions of early life-forms.
 In 1859, ‘The Origin of Species’ a book by Charles Darwin mentioned the term evolution for the first time.
-According to Darwin theory, the organisms which existed years ago had undergone certain changes for better survival and the new life forms have arisen from them.
+According to Darwin contribution to the theory of evolution, the organisms which existed years ago had undergone certain changes for better survival and the new life forms have arisen from them.

 Evolutions have laid an elementary stone or pathway for classification.
 Even though evolution took place when we classify organisms some sort of species still have their ancestry body designs.
 They didn’t change completely.
 While another set of organisms developed a new advanced body design different from their ancestor.
 The former ones are called ‘primitive or lower’ organisms and the latter group is called ‘advanced or higher’ organisms.
 But these terms do not justify the evolutionary differences, we can call primitive ones, ‘older organisms’ and advanced ones are ‘young organisms’.
 Older organisms have simple body designs while young organisms have complex body designs.
 Thus, evolution has resulted from simple older organism to complex young organisms.